Trow-Registry/trow/install/INSTALL.md

 Standard Kubernetes Install
 ===========================

 At its heart, Trow is just a single deploy that needs to be exposed through a service.
 The main complication is getting TLS configured correctly.
 The developer or quick install uses a cluster-signed cert that is used by Trow itself and copies the CA certificate to all nodes and clients.
 The standard install runs Trow behind a TLS-terminating ingress.
-The TLS cert can be obtained automatically via [cert-manager](https://github.com/jetstack/cert-manager) (or a [ManagedCertificate](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) if running on GKE), but does require that the client has a (sub)domain whose DNS can be pointed at the cluster.
+The TLS cert can be obtained automatically via [cert-manager](https://github.com/jetstack/cert-manager) (or a [ManagedCertificate](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) if running on GKE), but does require a (sub)domain whose DNS can be pointed at the cluster.

 The standard install instructions are based on Kustomize (see [Scot Lowe's blog](https://blog.scottlowe.org/2019/09/13/an-introduction-to-kustomize/) for a good introduction).